bmourit/MFL/README.md

 # MFL Microcontoller Firmware Library

-This is a C++ microcontroller firmware library for the GD32F303RE chip.
+This is a C++ microcontroller firmware library for the GD32F303RE ARM Cortex-M4 microcontroller.
 Written from scratch by yours truly using the vendor manuals and datasheets.

 I DO NOT RECOMMEND USE!